sugarvillela/JSONFormatter2/README.md

 * Copy formatted output text to the clipboard.
 * Copy the original input text to the clipboard with escape symbols added before quotes.
 * Send contents of storage to a difference engine.
-  * Enabled when storage has at least two items.
+  * Enable the button when storage has at least two items.

 ### Difference engine:
 * Generate diff view in a new tab.